ikaros-dev/plugin-baidupan/README.md

-# plugin-starter
+# plugin-baidupan
-ikaros plugin starter template
+a bai du pan plugin for ikaros.